demirantay/notebook/cheatsheet/python.md

 > The main logic behind the slicing is this:  lst[start slice:end slice:step]

 ### Generic Operations on Containers

+- `len(c)` -- Returns you the count or the length of the container
+- `min(c)` -- returnss yout the smallest minimum item of the container
+- `max(c)` -- returns you the maximum biggest item of the container
+- `sum(c)` -- returns you the sum of all itmes in the container

 ### Operations on List